JVKdouk/ece3011-director/README.md

 The server will wait for new robots to join the network.
 To start the presentation, type `start` in the console, and then press enter.
 The server will then read each line from the script and emit it to the correct robot (identified by the `robot_id`).
 As soon as your line comes, you will receive a `message` event from the server, with the payload as `LINE:<actual line or index>`.
 Once completed, you must send a `message` event to the server with `LINE_COMPLETE` as the payload.
 This will allow the server to move on to the next line in the script.
 If you take more than a fixed amount of time (to be defined by the instructors), the server will skip you and move on to the next robot in line.

+If a given robot is not connected to the network prior to the start of the presentation, it will not be able to join and its lines will be entirely skipped.

 ## Server to Client Commands

 | Command                     | Description                                                                                                                                                                                          |